Glacitecture-Studios/glacitecture-docs/content/syncra-engine/blog/post1.md

 - **Modularity**: Syncra should be built in a way that allows for easy extension and integration with other tools and engines.
 - **Cross-Platform Compatibility**: The toolkit should work seamlessly across different operating systems and game engines.
 - **User-Centric Design**: The editor should be intuitive and easy to use, allowing developers to focus on creativity rather than technical hurdles.
-- **Performance**: Syncra should be efficient in terms of memory and processing, ensuring smooth operation even with complex levels.
+- **Performance**: Syncra should be efficient in memory and processing, ensuring smooth operation even with complex levels.

 ### Data Model